giqbal/databricksConnectDocker/README.md

 **IMPORTANT: Correct the Databricks Connect version in `devcontainer.json` to match Databricks Runtime your cluster is running.
 Changing any setting in the devcontainer.json after the container has been build requires you to rebuild the container for it take effect**

-**IMPORTANT: Change the Miniconda install link for the correct architecture in Dockerfile**

 To open using Docker locally:
 * Click on the Green icon in the bottom left of VSCode and select "Reopen in Container"